surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 5.1.0-dev.5 =
+= 5.1.0-dev.6 =

-(2020/10/13) Refactored the add-on class to extend a new WpssoAddOn abstract class.
+(2020/10/14) Added a filter to avoid adding buttons to WooCommerce product variation short descriptions.
+Refactored the add-on class to extend a new WpssoAddOn abstract class.

 = 5.0.0 =